Numbers and Dates from ICU

 - Ordinal digits

-22 as words as "twenty-two", whereas the Saxon-HE default (not
+22 in words as "twenty-two", whereas Saxon has traditionally output

-using ICU) is "twenty two", with a space rather than hyphen separator.
-At present the ICU
+"twenty two", with a space rather than hyphen separator.
+By default, for compatibility, the ICU

-result for all English schemes (cardinal and ordinal) is modified to use a space
+result for all English schemes (cardinal and ordinal) is modified to use space as the

 The default use of a '-verbose' scheme means that spellout of